alisonag/everydayofaction/README.md

 Note: All fields that need replacing to customize the calendar to a different campaign have the word `placeholder`

+You'll need the Action Network API key, saved to an environmental variable called `ACTION_NETWORK_API_KEY`, for the account that created the campaign.

-## API Key and Event Campaign URI
+## Event Campaign URI

-You'll need the Action Network API key for the account that created the campaign.
-Once you have that, you'll need to figure out the campaign's URI by querying the API's `event_campaign` endpoint.
-More about that here: https://actionnetwork.org/docs/v2/event_campaigns
+Once you have your API key, you'll need to figure out the campaign's URI by querying the API's `event_campaign` endpoint.
+Please forgive me for not building a way to programmatically look that up.
+More about how to do it here: https://actionnetwork.org/docs/v2/event_campaigns

 The calendar needs a path that looks something like this: https://actionnetwork.org/api/v2/event_campaigns/d91b4b2e-ae0e-4cd3-9ed7-d0ec501b0bc3/events

-Once you have the API key and the event campaign URI, add these to the [events.php](action-network/events.php) and [actionnetwork.class.php](action-network/actionnetwork.class.php) files.
+Add this to the [events.php](action-network/events.php) file.

 ## Getting data from the API

 Next you'll need to use the events.php scrip to generate the json file of data.
 You can do this by running the [events.php](action-network/events.php) script from the command line to test it out.

 To get the calendar to update itself automatically you'll need to set up a cron job.
 You can use the bash script [update_events](update-events).
-You'll want to modify this bash script to match your server/directory structure.
-Currently this bash script also backs up the json for up to 7 days.
-You'll want a cron job for this in order to stay under the API's rate-limits and reduce strain on the server.
+You may need to modify this bash script to match your server/directory structure.
+Currently this script also backs up the JSON for up to 7 days.
+You'll need a cron job for this in order to stay under the API's rate-limits and reduce strain on the server.

-Ultimately this json file needs to live in the same directory as the HTML page.
+Ultimately this JSON file needs to live in the same directory as the HTML page.

 ## Viewing the calendar

-Once the json file has all your data, ensure that it is in the same directory as [index.html](public_html/index.html) and open the html file in your browser.
-You'll want to customize the meta-data, title, description, and "add event" url.
+Once the JSON file has all your data, ensure that it is in the same directory as [index.html](public_html/index.html) and open the html file in your browser.
+You'll need to customize the meta-data, title, description, and "add event" url.
 Search for the word `placeholder` to find all the places that need customizing.

 # About the files